Praqma/deploy2docker/README.md

 [deployer@dev ~]$ mkdir -p /home/containers-data/blogdemo.wbitt.com
 ```

-### Setup secret for this blog site:
+### Setup secrets for this blog site:
-This is similar to creating a secret in kubernetes.
+This is similar to creating secrets in kubernetes.

 Create `blogdemo.wbitt.com` directory under `/home/containers-secrets/blogdemo.wbitt.com`, owned by user `deployer` and ensured that no-one else can go inside this directory.